-And the state of t S

-Core requirements INTL 2090 and INTL 4800 6 hours

-Minor concentration

-Must include at least 6 hours of upper-division course-

-work.
-The concentration consists of three courses

-related either to a particular world region of interest to

-the student, to an international problem or issue, or to

-the comparative application of a particular discipline.

-Students' selection of courses must be approved by a

-designated advisor within their major as well as by the

-Director of International Programs.
-Courses within the

-concentration may be distributed as follows:

-1. Existing courses within the curriculum that

-address the region, international problem,

-or disciplinary dimension of interest to

-the student0-9 hours

-2. Completion of a language course at the

-intermediate level or above appropriate

-for the focus of the student's

-concentration0-3 hours

-3. Special topics courses compatible

-with the student's approved

-concentration0-6 hours

-4. The Model United Nations course

-(INTL 3170), if the focus of the course

-is appropriate to the student's

-concentration:0-6 hours

-5. Completion of a study abroad

-experience relevant to the student's

-approved concentration:0-6 hours
+Minor in International Studies 18 hours Core requirements INTL 2090, INTL 4800, INTL 3500 9 hours Must include at least 6 hours of upper-division coursework.
+The concentration consists of three courses related either to a particular world region of interest to the student, to an international problem or issue, or to the comparative application of a particular discipline.
+Students' selection of courses must be approved by a designated advisor within their major as well as by the Director of International Programs.
+Courses within the concentration may be distributed as follows: Existing courses within the curriculum that address the region, international problem, or disciplinary dimension of interest to the student0-9 hours Completion of a language course at the intermediate level or above appropriate for the focus of the student's concentration0-3 hours Special topics courses compatible with the student's approved concentration0-6 hours The Model United Nations course (INTL 3170), if the focus of the course is appropriate to the student's concentration:0-6 hours Completion of a study abroad experience relevant to the student's approved concentration: 0-6 hours

-Students pursuing the multidisciplinary minor in international studies must meet with the Director of International Programs and their College's International Studies Advisors, who will assist them in the selection of courses for the multidisciplinary program.
+Students wishing to pursue the minor in international studies must have an overall GPA of 2.75 or better to remain in the program.
+Students pursuing the multidisciplinary minor must meet with the Coordinator for the Minor in International Studies and their College's International Studies Advisors, who will assist them in the selection of courses for the multidisciplinary program.